Skip to main content

 Step 1: Initialize

 Tell us what you’re planning to upload.
-Endpoint: POST /upload/init
+Endpoint: POST /api/v1/upload/init

 // Request